 Now that you're hiring remotely, there's a broader pool of candidates around the world.
 It can become quite difficult to choose the best person.
 And with no in-person interaction, it can take more time and effort to weed out the bad candidates and select the right person for the job.
 Here are a few best practices and resources for recruiting and interviewing.

 Get Your Job Descriptions in Order: Be clear about the core competencies, tasks and skills required for a particular job role.
 Clearly indicate that your role is remote and any requirements around it — does the candidate need to live in a specific city, state or country?
 Are there normal working hours, or is it flexible?
 State what skills the candidate needs to successfully work remotely.
+If you're going to list the salary, use our payroll tax calculator to work it out in more detail first.
 We Work Remotely, a remote job board, offers a remote job posting template to help you craft an ideal listing.

 Post the Requirement on Job Portals: Once you know what that particular role demands, be transparent and adequately convey the nature of the job to the candidates.
 Focus on job boards that are geared specifically towards people seeking a remote job, such as FlexJobs, WeWorkRemotely and Remote OK.